wp-plugins/rootspersona/readme.txt

 5. Page for editing a Persona page

 == Changelog ==
+= 1.3.0 =
+* Added new shortcodes for use in posts when you want to display only a single panel in a post rootsPersonaHeader rootsPersonaFacts rootsPersonaAncestors rootsPersonaPamily rootsPersonaPictures rootsPersonaEvidence

 = 1.2.0 =
 * refactor deprecated Wordpress functions
 * update style sheets to use .page selector instead of #content selector